 Research/Planning:

-Throughout the research and planning stages I feel that I paid a really hefty contribution.
+Conclusion Research and Planning Throughout the research and planning stages I feel that I paid a really hefty contribution.
 At first we felt a bit intimidated by one of our group member’s conscientiousness towards the coursework, although when I look back I feel that this definitely sparred me on to work hard and up my game.

 The first bit of research I did was an evaluation of a music video.
 I then researched into the song that we had chosen to use for our video.
 I was given the topic ‘narrative’ to research and display information with links to why narrative is important and what its all bout.
 I believe that I produced detail blog posts here but when I look back I feel I could have done more work on the research aspects and posted more on the research of the music video.